AliShahpurwala/LeetcodeCompetitionBot/README.md

 ### Google Sheets API
 The Mac CS Society was keeping score of the participants with the help of a google sheet.
 Using the Google Sheet API, the bot is able to automatically update the sheet by processing the response given by the Azure resource.

+#### Notice
+All API keys have been removed from the script for security purposes.